Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 depicts a process of updating the platform binding secret periodically using the shielded connection at runtime.

-### Host authenticates OPTIGA™
+### Host authenticates OPTIGA™ Trust M

-After shielded connection established, if host intends to validate/authenticate OPTIGA™ (random challenge driven by Host) or to ensure the freshness in the established shielded connection, one of the below specified mechanisms can be performed by local\_host\_application.
+After shielded connection established, if host intends to validate/authenticate OPTIGA™ Trust M (random challenge driven by Host) or to provide freshness in the established shielded connection, one of the below specified mechanisms can be performed by local\_host\_application.
 This must be performed once (at least), after the shielded connection is established and/or whenever required.

 #### Write and read nonce to/from a data object

-The local\_host\_application writes generated nonce to OPTIGA™ and reads the same data object to authenticate OPTIGA™ and to ensure the freshness (at host side) in shielded connection.
+The local\_host\_application writes generated nonce to OPTIGA™ Trust M and reads the same data object to authenticate OPTIGA™ Trust M and to provide freshness (at host side) in shielded connection.

-7. The write operation shown below leads to writing to NVM at OPTIGA™.
+7. The write operation shown below leads to writing to NVM at OPTIGA™ Trust M.
     Hence the endurance of the data object and overall endurance as specified in Overview Data and Key Store must be considered accordingly.

 **Pre-condition:**

-  - The OPTIGA™ application is already launched and the shielded connection between host and OPTIGA™ is established
+  - The OPTIGA™ Trust M application is already launched and the shielded connection between host and OPTIGA™ Trust M is established

   - The optiga\_util APIs shown in below diagram must be invoked with command and response protection using shielded connection.

 **Post-condition:**

-  - The local\_host\_application considers the OPTIGA™ as an authentic member of the target platform.
+  - The local\_host\_application considers the OPTIGA™ Trust M as an authentic member of the target platform.

 |                                  |